1615 Park Avenue, Bay View • 347-7335

 9407 Turnberry Dr., Potomac, MD 20854

 Alison is a fifth generation member of Bay View.
 She became a lease holding member in 1985 and the mother of three grown children.
 Spending her childhood summers in Bay View, Alison has attended the Boys' and Girls' Club from Tot Lot through LlT.
+She is a member of the Potomac United Methodist Church.
 Alison has served on the Long Range Planning committee since 2003 and has been the chair of that committee in 2009, 2015 and 2016.
 She has also served on the Recreation committee, is a member of Morning Council and has volunteered in many capacities in Bay View.
 When her children were young, she taught Sunday School in Bay View for many years as well as various classes in the Education Department since 2002.

 Alison's work experience include Earle Palmer Brown Companies for marketing & advertising.
 Notable accounts are NPR, Maryland Tourism, Head Tennis, Roy Rogers Restaurants and the Baltimore Sun.
 Alison has also worked with the Edgewood Management Corp (EMC) in administration of property & casualty insurance.
 EMC is a regional real estate management and development firm.